farrukh-ahm/Logo-Quiz/README.md

 3. On the Settings page, locate the "Pages" link on the left side, under the "Code and Automation" category.
 4. Under "Source", click the dropdown called "None" and select "Master Branch" or "Main".
 5. The page will automatically refresh.
-6. the new published website's address [link](https://farrukh-ahm.github.io/logo-quiz/) will be displayed at the top of the "GitHub Pages" section.
+6. The new published website's address [link](https://farrukh-ahm.github.io/Logo-Quiz/) will be displayed at the top of the "GitHub Pages" section.

 ## Credits